-- Expected Values refer to the change that would have occurred had experience matched all the assumptions between July 1, 2020 and July 1, 2021. - Asset changes refer the change in the expected market value to actual market value. - Demographic changes refer to the change in actual current and potential future beneficiary data and elections from July 1, 2020 to July 1, 2021.
-There were more retirements than expected. - Change in Health Cost Assumptions refers to the change in actual claim curves compared to the expected claims based on the prior year claims.
-The claim curves were trended based on the trends from the prior year's valuation. - Change in Discount Rate refers to the increase in the liability is due to the decrease in the discount rate from 2.21% to 2.16%. - Other Assumption changes refer to the demographic decrement changes due to the experience study adopted in October 2021
+- Expected Values refer to the change that would have occurred had experience matched all the assumptions between July 1, 2021 and July 1, 2022. - Asset changes refer the change in the expected market value to actual market value. - Demographic changes refer to the change in actual current and potential future beneficiary data and elections from July 1, 2021 to July 1, 2022.
+There were more retirements than expected. - Health Cost Assumptions refers to the change in actual claim curves compared to the expected claims based on the prior year claims.
+The claim curves and healthcare trends were updated based on the healthcare actuary's projections. - Discount Rate refers to the increase in the liability due to the increase in the discount rate from 2.16% to 3.54%.